FAQ

 What should I expect during my first massage?

-Prior to your appointment, you will receive an email with a link to fill out your Intake Form.
+Prior to your consultation call, you will receive an email with a link to fill out your Intake Form.
 This form includes a brief health history and your current complaints/issues to address.
-Please fill out this form prior to arriving.
-Your first session will begin with a brief consultation to discuss your health history, any areas of concern, and what you hope to achieve from the massage.
+Please fill out this form prior to the scheduled call.
+Your first visit will begin with a brief consultation to discuss any recent changes to your health, any areas of concern, and what you hope to achieve from the massage.
 From there, your therapist will tailor the session to your needs.
 You’ll be draped with a sheet or towel at all times, ensuring your comfort and privacy.

 What should I wear?

 You can wear whatever makes you feel most comfortable.
 Most client will undress to their comfort, remaining under the sheets throughout the session.
-Some sessions, including foot massage and craniosacral balancing, are fully clothed sessions..
 Adaptive positioning, pillows, and blankets are always used to support your body gently and respectfully.

 After Your Appointment